About the coveoPostItemProcessingPipeline pipeline

 Code sample: Adding and populating a field on a Coveo item

 Following the coveoItemProcessingPipeline processor code sample, you might be looking to add and populate fields on the relatedMediaItem object.
 To achieve this, you want to work with the CoveoItem property of the CoveoPostItemProcessingPipelineArgs object which is currently being processed.
-The Metadata property of the CoveoItem object contains the key-value pairs that Coveo uses to populate fields in your index items.
+The Metadata property of the CoveoItem object contains the key-value pairs that the Coveo Platform uses to populate fields in your index items.

 The code example below populates a media item mainitem field with the main item path.